SomethingOriginal/ItPFinal20/proposal.md

 Design-wise, I should look at some modern websites/Wordpress/Weebly etc sites and see what they do.
 Admittedly, maybe more early 2010's design would be better as minimalism doesn't really interest me.

+Overall, I'm not expecting miracles to happen for a beginner coder and web designer.